samsuh/2026-journal/README.md

 Echo practice going ok. echoing out exiting track is a solid transition.
 Practice with changing echo parameters as a way to mess with the song while it's still there - building into a drop, you can do filter/echo effects, but get it out before the 1 on the drop.

 ### ThreeJS
 I started revisiting the threejs course.
 It's interesting to see it again after a while from a different context.
 Instead of coming at it from the react and devops side, coming at it from a creative side is refreshing.
+Got through lessons 1-3 in the morning, and am going through lesson 4 transformations now.
+I want to try not speeding through stuff, because i think it sticks better if i give my brain time to process as im learning info, instead of getting through watching the episode, and then telling myself i'll review things on my own, which i usually dont end up doing.

 ## Random thoughts
 There's value in having unstructured time wherein i can pursue anything I find valuable, and dedicate myself to whatever topic interests me, free of the external pressures of normal societal expectations.